MikroElektronika/mikrosdk_click_v2/clicks/templog4/DETAILS.md

-# Temp Log 4 click
+# Temp Log 4 Click

 Temp-Log 4 Click is a temperature measuring Click board™ featuring the SE97B IC, an accurate temperature sensor IC with integrated EEPROM.